eval-protocol/python-sdk/development/notes/multi_step_rl_enhancement_plan_phase3.md

 *   **Why it's important:**
     *   Validates the entire data pipeline from rollout to training signal.
-    *   Provides a concrete example for users integrating `reward-kit` into their RL training setups.
+    *   Provides a concrete example for users integrating `eval-protocol` into their RL training setups.
     *   Helps identify any remaining gaps or friction points in the workflow.

 *   **How to approach (Detailed Steps for an Engineer):**